19hours/sg-statutes/Acts/Insurance Act.md

 “existing Lloyd’s policy” means any insurance policy entered into by a Lloyd’s underwriter before 8th January 2002 and which was authorised under the repealed section 34;

-“Lloyd’s ” has the same meaning as in the repealed section 34;
+“Lloyd’s” has the same meaning as in the repealed section 34;

-“Lloyd’s underwriter” has the same meaning as in the repealed section 34;
+“Lloyd’s underwriter” has the same meaning as in the repealed section 34.

 [41/2001]